 This diy step by step article is about pergola plans free.
 Building a large patio pergola is an easy and fun project, provided you use the right plans, tools and techniques for your needs and tastes.
 A wooden pergola is the perfect solution for your family, if you like spending time in your garden and want to build a basic construction very quickly.

-Generally speaking, there are many designs and ideas you can choose from, to turn your dreams into reality, but it is also essential to select the right location, use proper materials and master several woodworking techniques, before starting the actual construction.
+Generally speaking, there are many designs and ideas you can choose from, but it is also essential to select the right location, use proper materials and master several woodworking techniques, before starting the actual construction.
 In this article about free pergola plans we show you how to build a basic pergola, along with the techniques and materials required for the job.

 - Lay out the pergola is a professional manner, using batter boards and string